d2l-ai/d2l-en/chapter_preliminaries/probability.md

 Here, we care not just about the expected value but how much the actual values tend to *vary* relative to this value.
-Note that we can't just take
+Note that we cannot just take
 the expectation of the difference between the actual and expected values.
-That's because the expectation of a difference is the difference of the expectations, and thus $E[X - E[X]] = E[X] - E[E[X]] = 0$.
+That is because the expectation of a difference is the difference of the expectations, and thus $E[X - E[X]] = E[X] - E[E[X]] = 0$.
 However, we can look at the expectation